Name: VEGETABLE CROPS

 Evaluation of practical sessions, visits and seminars based on reports and corresponding documents

-The field practice report shall be evaluated according to the criteria set out in the relevant heading.
-A report of the technical visits will be made.
+The report of field practices will be evaluated according to the criteria set out in the relevant heading.
+There will be a report of the technical visits carried out.
 Each report will have the same assessment (10%)

 20 %